vokal/Cat2Cat/README.md

 ----
 * Does not bail out if it detects characters which are not acceptable in method names.
 These will cause a build error when you attempt to compile the project which is using `UIImage+AssetCatalog` or `NSImage+AssetCatalog`.

-* `.launchimage`, `.iconset` and `.appiconset` folders are not supported, since they are not directly supported by the `imageNamed:` scheme.
+* `.launchimage`, `.iconset` and `.appiconset` folders are not supported on iOS, since they are not directly supported by `UIImage`'s `imageNamed:` scheme.
 If you need to use your app icon or launch image in your application, please add it as a standard `.imageset`.

+* `.iconset` and `.appiconset` *do* return images on OS X, but they appear to be of a single size.
+Would love to hear more from Mac developers about whether this would be the expected behavior if you wanted to access your App Icon.
+Support has been added for what does get returned for now.

 ##Contributors